actfong/kenny/README.md

 - what to do when the specified instrumentation-event occurs
 - where to log the data to (or no logging to file at all)
 - whether or not to unsubscribe from Rails' default instrumentations (although not recommended)

+Apart from that, it was also created with the idea of keeping all subscribed events in one place.
+So it will keep your code clean and provide a nice overview of all event-triggered actions.

 Best to be explained with an example.